 This checklist will help you make the most of your time with Percona by ensuring access to your servers is correctly set up before we begin working with you.
 Please take a moment to review it.

 We look forward to working with you.
 Please make sure you've provided us with the items listed so we'll be able to log in to your servers.
 If there's more than one server, please tell us the servers' functions (e.g. “master” or “read-only slave”) and all other information that applies for each server.
-Help us work safely!
+This will help ensure we are working on the intended servers.
 Set up a motd (message of the day) indicating the server's function and be sure to tell us if there are critical things we should be careful not to disturb.

 The Short Version